merentitis/sccp-to-asterisk/README.md

 -expect

--TFTP server - In case you need ONLY SRST, TFTP is not needed
+-TFTP server - In case you need ONLY SRST, TFTP is not needed.
+You will need TFTP if you want to use asterisk as Primary PBX instead of Call Manager.

 -You have to be familiar with asterisk contexts, I used a new context called "srst"